Anikin1610/Simple-UART-Module/README.md

 ## Known Issues

-* Using a clock frequency of 12 MHz the maximum baud rate at which data could be reliably recieved and transmitted was 38400 bps.
+* Using a clock frequency of 12 MHz the maximum baud rate at which data could be reliably recieved and transmitted was 38400 bps and the minimum usable baud rate is 4800 bps.